ewa-edun/EcoBuddy_OLD/README.md

 - Dark Mode / Theme Options
 - Past chats of AI Chatbot
 - SMS Notifications.
+- NEW GAME: Memory Match Eco Edition
+    - Classic memory card game where users flip cards to match recyclable items (pairs of plastic, paper, etc.).
+5 matches 10 cards.
+    - Points: +20 per match, 3 minutes.

 **🚀 Let's make Nigeria greener, one recycled item at a time!** 🌱♻️

 ## Pages/Fixes to do today
-- Post on community page.

-- Post blog article on education page and View full blog article page.

-- Follow and Followers logic.

 - Integerate Firebase auth and firestore.
    - On home page: The hello john thats first seen should say welcome {name}. the name that was entered in the create account file.
    - Logout, change password, forgot password, and delete account be handled by firebase.

+- Let the image that user uploads on their profile page be displayed on all pages that user icon appears (chatbot, community, community post etc)

+## Pages/Fixes for future
+- View full blog article page.
+- Follow and Followers logic, as well as notifications of all sorts.

 - Integerate Gemini API.
-      - AI for chatbot, for newspaper/blog, and for the eco question game.
+      - For newspaper/blog, and for the eco question game.

-- Let the image that user uploads be displayed on all pages that user icon appears (chatbot, community)

-## Pages/Fixes for future
+- Referrals:
    - Add a feture that generates personalized referral code for each user.

-- Loading States: Showing spinners or placeholders while data loads (like blog posts, community posts, game, or leaderboard)
+   - Add a place where they can enter other people's referral code as well.

 - After image is taken, the model (which i will train and link later) decides what type of waste it is.